oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 > Also confer to the TC's guidance on content delivery networks and caching.

+### Requirement 25: Access-Control-Allow-Origin

+For any CSAF documents and related metadata, the web server SHOULD set the HTTP header `Access-Control-Allow-Origin: *`.

+> The HTTP header enables users to access the CSAF data with web browser based clients.

+The HTTP header MAY be altered to allow just specified domains.
+In such case, the response SHOULD also include the `Vary` header.

+> Such restriction may allow the allow-listed domains to send credentials.

 ## Roles

 This subsection groups the requirements from the previous subsection into named sets which target the roles with the same name.